 If you are wondering why inductions usually are off the table for VBAC mamas, the reason is the drug that they use to induce women (Pitocin) increases your chances for uterine rupture.
 Uterine rupture is a serious matter that every care provider takes extremely seriously.
 For more information on potential gentle inductions for VBACs, read this.

 4. Join A Mother’s Support Group

-Whether that’s an ICAN group in your area or even a Facebook group/online support group, finding other women to talk to about what you are going through and hear their success stories of how they have been able to do it can really help.
+Whether that’s an ICAN group in your area or even a Facebook group/online support group, finding other women to talk to about what you are going through and hearing their success stories of how they have been able to do it can really help.

 5. Do Your Research

 If a VBAC is what you want, you need to be aware of the facts behind it and do your research.
-This includes reviewing studies and articles on the internet, listening to podcasts, watching videos (DVDs and YouTube clips), joining/visiting online.
+This includes reviewing studies and articles on the internet, listening to podcasts about VBACs, watching videos (DVDs and YouTube clips), and joining/visiting online groups.
 In-person support groups (a point made above), reading books, talking to medical professionals, as well as meeting with other hopeful VBAC mamas (to know what steps they are taking) and successful VBAC moms (to understand what they did).

 Books that I recommend reading: